syke99/tinygo-multi-i2c/README.md

 What problem does tinygo-multi-i2c solve?
 =====
 While using the pre-written drivers from TinyGo is extremely useful, it takes a handful of lines to set up one device.
 And that's only if you're using the default address that specifc device uses.
 Whereas using the tinygo-multi-i2c package, you can create a device, configure it, set the address specifically to the one you want, and test the connection for that device all in as little as two lines after initializing the your I2C bus, allowing for cleaner, more concise code.
-Initializing the I2C bus will be the same as doing so with the drivers package from TinyGo (which tinygo-multi-i2c provies; tinygo-multi-i2c is essentially a wrapper of [tinygo-org/drivers](https://github.com/tinygo-org/drivers)).
+Initializing the I2C bus; which will be the same as doing so with the drivers package from TinyGo (an example of can be found on TinyGo's page for Divers [here](https://github.com/tinygo-org/drivers); there's also an example down below).
 The error returned, if nil isn't returned, will help point you in the direction of where your device set-up is failing to allow for smooth debugging.

 How do I use tinygo-multi-i2c?
 =====